Chto Delat & Babi Badalov | THE GALLERY APART

 Visual artist and a poet, Babi Badalov expresses his art though visual poetry, sculptures, installations and live performances.
 His practice is mostly focused on language, on the linguistic explorations researching the limits and borders of language, on the personal experiences with foreign languages, both written and spoken, and on the possible overlapping of meanings and connections.
 Babi Badalov’s art also explores language in order to emphasize key geopolitical issues.

-is a reflection upon the concept of hospitality, so relevant and close to our everyday life and, at the same time, rich in profound and contradictory meanings with which also art and philosophy have to deal, particularly in the current historical phase of radicalization of the use, and of the definition itself, of the public space due to the so called “refugee crisis”.
+Come in quickly, otherwise I’m afraid of my happiness!
+Xenia at the time of war is a reflection upon the concept of hospitality, so relevant and close to our everyday life and, at the same time, rich in profound and contradictory meanings with which also art and philosophy have to deal, particularly in the current historical phase of radicalization of the use, and of the definition itself, of the public space due to the so called “refugee crisis”.
 Taken from the novel The Laws of Hospitality by Pierre Klossowski, the first sentence of the exhibition’s title makes a reference to Xenia, the ancient Greek concept of hospitality, infused with generosity and courtesy.

 Chto Delat & Babi Badalov investigate the shifts in meaning of the word “hospitality” as a result of the emergence of new technologies and strategies to acquire power and advance on the road to progress, strategies that seem to abandon the previous guidelines and the politics of commonality.
 The only hospitality known in the western world has always been subject to conditions based on rights, duties, obligations, etc. Disputes constantly arise regarding the legal and judicial aspects as well as the military actions aimed at limiting a phenomenon that “common” citizens, influenced by the media-induced mass hysteria, end up to consider a growing threat to their houses, to public order, the respect of the laws, and to what is called “civilization”.